benf549/Code-Notes/Intermediate/Video Notes.md

 prinf("the number you entered was %d", i);
 ```

 The output of `scanf` can tell you if the input went correctly.
 Returns 0 if the input was invalid for the specified type. `EOF`is returned which is generally equal to `-1` if no input was available meaning the end of file was reached.
+The `scanf` returns the number of successful matches.
+If you're scanning for 2 matches, a successful scan returns 2

 ### Git